nxp-imx/meta-nxp-connectivity/README.md

     $ ${chip-tool command} --paa-trust-store-path /etc/dcl_paas

 >  **Note** If you are using the official PAA files, the end Matter device must have the official DAC and PAI installed.

+Q4 : What should do when encountering the log "Avahi client collision detected: Local name collision" during OTBR setup with K32W RCP on i.MX8M Mini EVK?

+A : Please run the following commands to clear the Avahi cache and then setup the OTBR.

+    $ sudo systemctl stop avahi-daemon
+    $ sudo rm -rf /var/run/avahi-daemon/*
+    $ sudo systemd-resolve --flush-caches
+    $ sudo systemctl start avahi-daemon